- Profession: Conductor.

 On 7 October 1968, Abbado made his debut with the Metropolitan Opera with Don Carlo.
 He began to work more extensively with the Vienna Philharmonic Orchestra (VPO) after 1971, which included two engagements as conductor of the orchestra’s New Year’s Day concert, in 1988 and 1991.
 He was a recipient of both the Philharmonic Ring and the Golden Nicolai Medal from the Vienna Philharmonic.

 He served as Principal Guest Conductor of the London Symphony Orchestra (LSO) from 1975 to 1979 and became its Principal Conductor in 1979, a post he held until 1987 (he was also the LSO’s Music Director from 1984 until the end of his principal conductor tenure).
-From 1982 to 1985, he was principal guest conductor of the Chicago Symphony Orchestra (CSO).
-In 1986, Abbado became the Generalmusikdirector (GMD) of the city of Vienna, and in parallel, was music director of the Vienna State Opera from 1986 to 1991.
+From 1982 to 1985, he was the principal guest conductor of the Chicago Symphony Orchestra (CSO).
+In 1986, Abbado became the Generalmusikdirector (GMD) of the city of Vienna, and in parallel, was the music director of the Vienna State Opera from 1986 to 1991.
 During his tenure as GMD in Vienna, in 1988, he founded the music festival Wien Modern.

 Abbado first conducted the Berlin Philharmonic Orchestra (BPO) in December 1966.
 After 33 appearances as a guest conductor, in 1989, the Berlin Philharmonic elected him as its chief conductor and artistic director, in succession to Herbert von Karajan.
 During his Berlin tenure, he oversaw an increased presence in contemporary music in the orchestra’s programming.
 In 1992, he co-founded ‘Berlin Encounters’, a chamber music festival.
 In 1994, he became artistic director of the Salzburg Easter Festival.

 In 1998, he announced his departure from the Berlin Philharmonic after the expiration of his contract in 2002.
 Prior to his departure, he was diagnosed with stomach cancer in 2000, which led to his cancellation of a number of engagements with the orchestra.
-Subsequent medical treatment led to the removal of a portion of his digestive system, and he cancelled his conducting activities for 3 months in 2001.
+Subsequent medical treatment led to the removal of a portion of his digestive system, and he canceled his conducting activities for 3 months in 2001.

 In 2004, Abbado returned to conduct the Berlin Philharmonic for the first time since his departure as chief conductor, for concerts of Gustav Mahler (1860-1911)‘s Symphony No. 6 recorded live for commercial release.
 The resulting CD won Best Orchestral Recording and Record of the Year in Gramophone Magazine’s 2006 awards.
-The Orchestra Academy of the Berlin Philharmonic established the Claudio Abbado Kompositionspreis (Claudio Abbado Composition Prize) in his honour, which has since been awarded in 2006, 2010 and 2014.
+The Orchestra Academy of the Berlin Philharmonic established the Claudio Abbado Kompositionspreis (Claudio Abbado Composition Prize) in his honor, which has since been awarded in 2006, 2010, and 2014.

 Other orchestras and post-Berlin work